 From dog parks and play dates to doggy daycare, there are many ways to find entertainment your dog loves.
 Even a tired furry friend can enjoy an outing to break up the monotony of the day.

-In this article, we are going to look at some of the common signs of boring dog behaviours and how to keep dogs from being bored when home alone and how to prevent destructive dog habits.
+In this article, we are going to look at some of the common signs of bored dog behaviours and how to keep dogs from being bored when home alone and how to prevent destructive dog habits.

 Identifying symptoms and solutions for dog boredom is pretty easy, but knowing which boredom solution will be effective for your dog may require some trial and error.

-Keep your Dog Entertained
+Keep Your Bored Dog Entertained

 Find exactly what your canine loves to keep your dog engaged and happy.
+You may need to invest in toys for bored dogs, learn new games, increase daily activity, or make some changes to your dog's regular routine.

 Common Signs of a Bored and Tired Dog